-- You’ll see three options available.
-Click on Troubleshoot > Advanced options > Startup Settings and click the Restart button.
+- Click on Troubleshoot, then on Advanced options, select Startup Settings and click the Restart button.

-- After your computer restarts, you’ll see a list of options.
-Press the appropriate key to enter Safe Mode.
+- Press the appropriate key to enter Safe Mode.

-- Once you enter Safe Mode, press Windows Key + S and enter advanced system settings.
-Choose View advanced system settings from the menu.
+- Press Windows Key + S, enter advanced settings, and choose View advanced system settings from the results.

 - System Properties window will now appear.
 Click on Environment Variables button.

 - Go to System variables section and click on New.

 - Enter windir as Variable name and C:Windows as Variable value.
 Click OK to save changes.

 - After saving your changes, restart your PC and check if the problem is resolved.

 Note: Windows uses environment variables to access certain files faster.